 - Undifferentiated pleomorphic sarcoma.
 This type of sarcoma involves soft tissue and bone cells at the same time.

 - Leiomyosarcoma.
 This type of sarcoma involves smooth muscle cells that line your blood vessels, gastrointestinal tract, and uterus.

 - Osteosarcoma.
 This type of sarcoma involves bone cells.

 - Liposarcoma.
 This type of sarcoma involves fat cells.

 Carcinomas and sarcomas also differ in how common they are.
 While carcinomas are more common, sarcomas are rarer.

-About 90 percent of all cancers cases involve a type of carcinoma.
+About of all cancers cases involve a type of carcinoma.

 Carcinomas affect people of all ages, genders, and ethnicities.
 There are different risk factors for different carcinomas.
 Some of these risk factors include:

 - long-term exposure to ultraviolet light from the sun or tanning beds